 The Unrestricted Fund is comprised of unrestricted resources.
-At such time as the funds have been internally restricted by the Board, the resources are internally transferred to the Restricted Fund and administered according to their restrictions.
+At such time as any of these funds are restricted by the Board, the resources are internally transferred to the Restricted Fund and administered according to their restrictions.
 Unrestricted funds include resources available for the Foundation's general operating activities.
 These activities include donor services, grant support and administration.
 The cost of these activities is reported in the operating expenses of the Unrestricted Fund.

-Notes to Non-Consolidated Financial Statements (Tabular amounts expressed in thousands of dollars)
+Notes to Non-Consolidated Financial Statements (Amounts expressed in thousands of dollars)